pbz134/Grasscutter-1-Click-Launcher/README.md

 If facing any errors, make sure you:
 - Check out the "Tips & Fixes" folder inside the 1-Click Launcher files
 - Open the UI with "Launch.bat", click the Download icon at the top next to the cog icon and click "Download AIO" (This will update the server files in case they are outdated)
-- Make sure all files are placed correctly
+- have placed all files correctly
-- In case anything went wrong, navigate to the 1-Click Launcher directory, open the "Utils" folder and execute "#FullReset-DeleteAllCopiedFiles"
+- navigate to the 1-Click Launcher directory, open the "Utils" folder and execute "#FullReset-DeleteAllCopiedFiles" to reset the configuration

 **Banner Rotation (Optional)**